Welcome to issue sixty-nine of Lightspeed!

-The Queers Destroy Science Fiction!
-Kickstarter campaign began on January 15 and will conclude February 16.
-To learn more, visit destroysf.com/queers.
+The POC Destroy Science Fiction!
+Kickstarter campaign will run from January 18 – February 19.
+To learn more, visit destroysf.com/poc.

 • • • •